Bundarra-Barraba

 Year of assessment State Pressure Response

-2020 very unfavourable very high low
+2020 very poor very high low

 Whole site assessed?
 State assessed by Accuracy of information